Hazbin Hotel: Soundtrack

 The score of the pilot episode was released on November 3, 2019.

 The day after the release of each episode of the first season, the songs featured within them were released on a soundtrack EP through A24 Music, starting with Part 1 on January 19, 2024.
 Two songs from the first two episodes were released ahead of the series and are not present on any of the EPs; "Happy Day in Hell" was released on October 20, 2023, following a preview at New York Comic Con and "Poison" was released on January 5, 2024.
-Following the release of the series, "Poison" debuted at number 34 on the US Billboard Hot Rock & Alternative Songs chart, having accumulated 2.7 million US streams in the week following the show.
+Following the release of the series, "Poison" debuted at number 34 on the U.S. Billboard Hot Rock & Alternative Songs chart, having accumulated 2.7 million American streams in the week following the show.

-The soundtrack for the second season was announced in October 2025 and will be released on November 19, 2025.
+The soundtrack for the second season was announced in October 2025 and was released on November 19, 2025.
 It was preceded by the singles "Hazbin Guarantee (Trust Us)" and "Gravity".